AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 capability allows flexible firewall rules based on the users, instead of a source IP address.

+The security policy is dynamically pushed to the landing VPN gateway when a VPN user connects..
+It is only active when a VPN user is connected.
+When a VPN user disconnects, the security policy is deleted from the VPN gateway.

 How do I setup profile based security policies?
 --------------------------------------------------